Indian finance, oil ministries push for fuel price increase

-NEW DELHI (Reuters) - India’s finance and oil ministries are lobbying for an increase in prices of fuel such as diesel, warning cabinet colleagues that time is running out to avert a fiscal disaster and a sovereign credit downgrade to junk by global ratings agencies.
+NEW DELHI, Sept 5 (Reuters) - India’s finance and oil ministries are lobbying for an increase in prices of fuel such as diesel, warning cabinet colleagues that time is running out to avert a fiscal disaster and a sovereign credit downgrade to junk by global ratings agencies.

 “The situation is very, very serious,” a finance ministry official involved in the fuel price discussions told Reuters.